-During 2020/21, SRS ensured that the Bridgend, Cardiff and the Vale of Glamorgan Councils met their statutory obligations under the Environment Act by producing air quality reports for each area and reporting to the respective Cabinets.
-These progress reports relate to the 2019 data sets for each of the three Council areas.
-It remains to be seen how the 2020 datasets will be interpreted when next year's progress reports are compiled given the significant reduction in road traffic during Covid 19 lockdowns.
+During the last year, SRS ensured that the Bridgend, Cardiff and the Vale of Glamorgan Councils met their statutory obligations under the Environment Act by producing air quality reports for each area and reporting to the respective Cabinets.
+Air quality monitoring has continued throughout the period of the pandemic.